bus

 Stairs National Route 339

-Some say that the road was designated a national highway, but the slope was too steep to be built like a sloping road, while others say that officials designated it without checking the site.
-Whatever
+Some say that although it was designated as a national highway, the slope was too steep to be made into a road, while others say that officials designated it as a national highway without even inspecting the site.

-the circumstances, the unusualness of a national highway with stairs has become a tourist attraction, making it a popular tourist spot in Tsugaru.
+Whatever the circumstances, the rarity of a national highway with stairs has become a tourist attraction and it is gaining popularity as a tourist spot in Tsugaru.

-With 362 steps, a total length of 388.2 meters, and an elevation change of approximately 70 meters, the climb is quite strenuous.
+The path has 362 steps, a total length of 388.2m, and an elevation difference of about 70m, so climbing it is quite challenging.

-However, the views of the Tsugaru Strait and other sights from the staircase national highway are spectacular.
+However, the view of the Tsugaru Strait and other scenery from the staircase national highway is very nice.

-Access is a short walk from Cape Tappi Lighthouse, the terminus of the Wantaku regular bus service.
+Access is a short walk from the Cape Tappi Lighthouse, the final stop of the Wan-Taxi scheduled service.

 Stairs National Route 339<Information>